scipion-em/docs/_sources/docs/developer/pycharm.rst.txt

 Configuring the interpreter for plugins
 ---------------------------------------
-A proper configuration ofs pycharm will make your life easier when it comes to navigate the code from the plugin to Scipion and viceversa.
+A proper configuration ofs pycharm will make your life easier when it comes to navigate the code from the plugin to Scipion and vice versa.
 It will allow pycharm to understand your setup and make better suggestions for importing code or even identifying bugs.
 For it,  we need to add a new interpreter, since scipion provides it's own python.
 Go to: